datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 I could now use my python scripts along with SAS procedures & JS charts to do what we all love to do - delight our users.

+<a name="tasks">x
-So with that intent, my goal for the rest of this post is to show how this can be made possible.
+</a>So with that intent, my goal for the rest of this post is to show how this can be made possible.

 *************
 *<font color="red"> If you're thinking what's in it for me, just read the Q&A below -</font>*